alt-Anurag/XrayBotix/README.md

 - HIPAA compliance for healthcare data protection
 - International medical imaging standards adherence
 - Regular security audits and compliance verification

 ---

-## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

----